Tobias Reisch has been a PhD candidate at the Complexity Science Hub since March 2019.

-Tobias Reisch has been a PhD candidate at the Section of Science of Complex Systems at the Medical University of Vienna and the Complexity Science Hub Vienna since March 2019.
+Tobias is also a PhD candidate at the Section of Science of Complex Systems at the Medical University of Vienna.

 T. Reisch, G. Heiler, C. Diem, P. Klimek, S. Thurner